georgiee/coding-for-kids/slides.md

 ^ It's healthy and relaxes your mind.

 ^ It entertains the kid inside you.

-^ And you have finally an excuse to finally learn to play Minecraft

 # Entertain
 # [fit] the kid